 Remove Key Frame: The keyframe at the current time will be removed.
 If it was the last keyframe left, then the parameter will become non-animated, going back to the default value..

 Remove Animation: Animation will be disabled, all keyframe removed.
 But in this case the current value of the parameter will be kept as non-animated value.

 The numerical value of the parameters is color coded:

 White number means the current value was set by user, but it is not animated.
 Please note that if it is set manually to the default value it will still be white, as it was set by the user.
 To completely remove the user actions use the “default value” command.

 Green number is a keyframe value set by the user

 Light Blue number is an interpolated value between keyframes.

-The keyframes will be shown for the selected parameters as green marks, meanwhile the animated segments will be drawn as light blue segments, corresponding to the above color hints.
+In th time bar, the keyframes will be shown for the selected parameters as green marks.
+Meanwhile the animated segments will be drawn as light blue segments, thus corresponding to the same color hints.

 QUESTION: What is the Bake In Output Camera ?

 Answer: Whenever you move the horizon, MistikaVR does it by changing the yaw, pitch and roll parameters on the “Output Camera”.
 The Bake in Output Camera clears this parameters by adding them to the control parameters of the Input cameras instead.
-The rendered images will be the same, but it is useful in order to stablish your preferred horizon settings "by default".
-For example if you want to experiment and easily come back later to it, or if you plan to animate it or do scripting with the metadata files.
+The rendered images will be the same, but it can be useful to do it in order to stablish your new preferred horizon settings "by default".
+For example if you want to experiment and easily come back later to that settings, or if you plan to animate it or do scripting with the metadata files.